How to Write a Grant Progress Report: Template, Examples, & Step-by-Step Guide

 The financial summary shows how grant funds have been spent during the reporting period and cumulatively since the grant start date.
 Include the following:

-If your grant agreement requires a specific financial report format, use it as specified.
+If your grant agreement requires a specific financial report format, such as an RPPR submitted via eRA Commons or grants.gov, use it as specified.
 Deviating from a required format is one of the most avoidable reasons a report gets kicked back.
 If no format is specified, a clean budget vs. actual table with a short variance narrative is the standard.
 Two to three sentences per significant variance is typically sufficient.

 5. Challenges and Adjustments

 Funders don't expect every grant to run perfectly, but they do expect grantees to manage problems well.
-A strong challenges section names the issue specifically, explains the impact on program delivery, and describes what you're doing to address it.
+A strong challenges section names the issue specifically, provides additional information regarding program delivery impact, and describes what you're doing to address it.
 If a staffing vacancy slowed recruitment, say so and explain how you're backfilling.
 If a community event drew lower turnout than expected, name it and describe how you're adjusting outreach for the next period.
 A candid, solution-oriented challenges section can reassure program officers.

 6. Plans for the Next Reporting Period